Best Women’s Running Tights of 2025

 Cons:

-• Piling may occur with frequent use and washing
+• Pilling may occur with frequent use and washing

-We were shocked by how much we enjoyed Montane Women’s Slipstream Trail Running Tights during the testing process.
-Some of our testers said these were the best running tights they had worn recently and used them as their go-to choice all winter.
+While some tights excelled in chilly conditions, the Montane Women’s Slipstream Trail Running Tights really shined when temperatures dropped well below freezing.
+Some of our testers said these were the best running tights they had worn recently and used them as their go-to choice all winter for their cold-weather runs.
 Made of Econyl regenerated nylon threads, these pants are environmentally friendly, extremely stretchy, and warm.
-They are not super breathable, but that didn’t bother us when wearing them in low temperatures.
+In warmer temperatures, these tights didn’t feel super breathable, but when it came to the cold, they kept our legs, knees, and hips warm and comfortable.

 The fit of these tights is excellent, and though they do not have any specific weatherproofing technology, their thickness helps you stay warm in the cold.
 We did find that some piling occurred after a winter of use and washes.